What are the Symptoms of Endometriosis?Fertility Treatment

 What Causes Endometriosis?

 The leading causes of endometriosis are still unknown.
-But scientists believe that estrogen will worsen endometriosis.
+However, scientists believe that estrogen will worsen endometriosis.
 That's why estrogen-regulating drugs are used to treat endometriosis.
 In addition to estrogen production, other factors cause endometriosis, such as:

 - Genetic or inherited problems;